 Patients told us they felt involved in decision making about the care and treatment they received.
 They also told us they felt listened to and supported by staff and had sufficient time during consultations to make an informed decision about the choice of treatment available to them.
-Patient feedback on the comment cards we received was also positive and aligned with these views.
+Patient feedback on the CQC comment cards we received was also positive and aligned with these views.

 Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
-Results were in line with local and national averages.
+Results were above national averages.
 For example:

-- 88% said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 85% and national average of 86%. - 81% said the last GP they spoke to involved them in decisions about their care compared to the CCG average of 79% and national average of 81%. - 84% said the last nurse they saw was good at involving them in decisions about their care compared to the CCG average of 85% and national average of 85%. - 92% said the last nurse they saw or spoke to was good at explaining tests and treatments compared to the CCG average of 91% and national average of 90%.
+- 95% said the last GP they saw was good at explaining tests and treatments (CCG average 87%, national average 86%). - 90% said the last GP they saw was good at involving them in decisions about their care (national average 82%). - 89% said the last nurse they saw was good at involving them in decisions about their care (national average 86%).

-Staff told us that translation services were available for patients who did not have English as a first language however no information was displayed to tell patients this was available.
+Staff told us that interpreter services were available for patients who did not have English as a first language.